wisdom-oss/service-water-usage-history/README.md

-# WISdoM OSS - Water Usage History Service
+# WISdoM OSS - Water Usage Service
 ![Golang Version](https://img.shields.io/github/go-mod/go-version/wisdom-oss/service-water-usage-history?filename=src%2Fgo.mod&style=for-the-badge)
 [![OpenAPI Documentation](https://img.shields.io/badge/Schema%20Version-3.0.0-6BA539?style=for-the-badge&logo=OpenAPI%20Initiative)](./openapi.yaml)

-This microservice allows authorized users to get the water usage history of a single consumer.
+This microservice allows authorized users to get the water usage history of a single consumer or create new water usage records.

 ## Usage
 To use this service in the default deployment you need to be a member of the